Florida Golf Cart Laws (Rules for Safe Driving)

 florida-golf-cart-laws

-• Drivers can operate golf carts in specific areas like subdivisions and mobile home parks.
-They are allowed from sunrise to sunset unless local rules say differently.
+Drivers can operate golf carts in specific areas, such as subdivisions and mobile home parks.
+They are allowed from sunrise to sunset unless local rules say otherwise.

-• Inspections, insurance, and proper documentation are necessary for anyone turning their golf cart into an LSV (Low-Speed Vehicle) by making it go faster than 20 mph.
+Anyone turning their golf cart into an LSV (Low-Speed Vehicle) by making it go faster than 20 mph must have inspections, insurance, and proper documentation.

-• If you break Florida's golf cart laws by driving where prohibited or during off hours, you could face fines or lose your driving rights.
+If you violate Florida's golf cart laws by driving where prohibited or during off-hours, you could face fines or lose your driving rights.

 Definition of a Golf Cart According to Florida Law